grospolina/CrazyETruck/README.md

 ## How to play the game
 * Collect ores while the helicopter chases you.
 * The helicopter will steal all of your ores in an instant if he manages to catch you.
-* Refill your gas, drive to the gas station to do so.
+* Refill your battery, drive to the charge station to do so.
 * Not paying attention to your tank leads to a game over.
 * You have to deliver atleast 80% of the total amount of ores to win the game.